 2 nights at the Hotel Dar Sofian.
 A small hotel with just 10 rooms, & a pretty garden and swimming pool - our base for visits to the oasis of Zagora, the remarkable town of Tamegrout with its ancient religious library.
 Some may enjoy a camel ride through the palmeries of Zagora: from camel height you can look down into the gardens!

 ZAGORA TO TAROUDANT The journey takes us back to Agdz, where we walk deep into the oasis to a remote hotel bordering the River Draa.
 This is a charming place to relax, watch the birdlife, perhaps swim?

 Overnight at the ‘eco-hotel’ Hara Oasis, small thatched cottages set among the palm trees in a garden.
-Please note there is limited electricity here – and oil lamps!
-Weather permitting we will dine beside the river.

 2 nights at a lovely relaxing hotel: Riad Jnane Ines, in a village outside the city, with just 11 rooms, beautiful garden & swimming pool.
 No alcohol is served, but we can send out for supplies of wine!